NestJS

 3. Optimize package.json

-Ensure the package.json contains the correct startup script:
+Ensure that package.json contains the correct startup script:

 {